The role of a councillor

 • Complete a nomination paper.
 Get your nomination papers from the electoral commission website, by emailing the Electoral Services Team or calling 01925 442184

 • Sign the candidates consent to nomination and complete the registration of political parties’ certification if applicable.
-This should then be returned to the Returning Officer by the close of nominations which is no later than 4pm on the nineteenth day before the date of the election.
+This should then be returned to the returning officer by the close of nominations which is no later than 4pm on the nineteenth day before the date of the election.

 Party candidates